ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 optimistically before receiving the response.
 In this scenario, the proxy MUST discard those datagrams.

-Extensions to CONNECT-UDP MAY leverage parameters on the "Datagram-Flow-Id" header (parameters are defined in Section 3.1.2 of
+Extensions to CONNECT-UDP MAY leverage named elements or parameters in the "Datagram-Flow-Id" header (named elements are defined in {{H3DGRAM}} and parameters are defined in Section 3.1.2 of
 {{!STRUCT-HDR=I-D.ietf-httpbis-header-structure}}).
-Proxies MUST NOT echo parameters on the "Datagram-Flow-Id" header if it does not understand their semantics.
+Proxies MUST NOT echo named elements or parameters on the "Datagram-Flow-Id" header if they do not understand their semantics.

 # Stream Chunks {#stream-chunks}